-Even at the rote turn of the last disbelieving century,
+Even near the weary turn of the last jaded century,

 An old Welshman claimed his father had slain draig-talamh,

 The earth dragons.
 He swore seeing them in his youth:

 Scales crusty with jewels, crests flaring in rainbows.

 When disturbed, he said, they slid away to hide –

 Seeking dark tumuli reeking of earth and damp,

 Still coiled deep in that muck, a dying claw curls